bebehei/akulm/README.md

 # Current Limitations

 You can't downgrade to your current kernel version after you previous upgrade.
 You have to remove the symlink manually before invoking a downgrade.
-An `rm /usr/lib/modules/<kernelversion>` should suffice.
+An `akulm clean` should suffice.